Skip to content

 TIP

-TOML field names always use snake_case (for example, default_model, max_context_size).
-If a key contains ., you must use a quoted TOML key; otherwise TOML will treat . as a nested table separator.
+TOML field names always use snake_case, for example default_model and max_context_size.
+If a key contains ., you must quote it — for example [models."gpt-4.1"] — otherwise TOML treats . as a nested table separator.

 Complete example